KernelN/ShipIt_Codex/README.md

 The ship must advance toward its destination (forward).
 The ship falls onto a planet that spins in a random direction.
 Facade to get critical data about the planet (for now, just the landing distance).
-It has to take off when it points to a planet ahead (indicate when the ship can hit and when it is pointing outside the target). (quick tap)
+Composite to give AstralBodies behaviour (for now, making planets rotate on axis) It has to take off when it points to a planet ahead (indicate when the ship can hit and when it is pointing outside the target). (quick tap)
 If you shoot the ship into space, you see it go and respawn.
 You lose points (future currency).
 Using touch, you can rotate around the planet to search for the target. (long press)